- What does Hired do?

 What does Hired do?

+Hired is the largest AI-driven career marketplace, matching ambitious tech & sales talent with the world’s most innovative companies.
+They combine intelligent job matching with unbiased career counseling to help people find a job they love.
+And the best part?
+It’s free for job seekers.
 Hired streamlines the job application process.
-Candidates start by creating a profile and adding all of their information, including skills, past projects, experience, passions, and career aspirations.
-If accepted into the program, Hired’s team helps strengthen your profile and identify roles you may be most interested in.
+Candidates start by creating a profile and adding all of their information, including skills, past projects, experience, passions, and more.
+If the profile is approved, Hired’s algorithm works to identify roles you may be most interested in.

 Hired uses machine learning algorithms to match your skills and interests to companies that are currently hiring.
 Candidates receive interview requests from companies and decide whether or not they’d like to go through the process.
-During this process, candidates are matched up with a talent advocate on the Hired team who can help them prepare for interviews.
+During this process, candidates are matched up with a Hired Candidate Experience Team Member who can help them navigate their time on Hired.

-Once candidates begin interviewing with companies, their talent advocate acts as the recruiter, managing their relationships.
+Once candidates begin interviewing with companies, their Hired Candidate Experience Team Member acts as the recruiter, managing their job interview processes from beginning to end.
+The team will ensure that candidates and companies are on the same page with their expectations and preferences.
+Ultimately, the team communicates on behalf of the candidate to ensure they are supported and their job search preferences are met.
 Candidates are still required to go through all of the steps of the company’s funnel.

 Who is Hired for?

-Hired is for people looking for positions in any of the following roles: software engineering, design, data, DevOps, QA, project management, and product management.
-Within these roles, they have more specific categories.
-Candidates who are not already strong in their field with a fair amount of experience will find it difficult to get accepted into the program.
+Hired is for people looking for positions in any of the following tech or sales roles: software engineering, UX/UI design, data, DevOps, QA, sales, and product management.
+Within these roles, they have more specific categories and candidates with more experience tend to see more activity from employers on Hired.

 What does Hired cost?
 How much work is involved?